Laysville Hardware

 If you want to do a quick update to a room, a fresh coat of paint and some spray paint over some old fixtures can create a new look without breaking the bank.
 Our "kid’s bathroom" was covered in 1960s floral print wallpaper and tired brass fixtures when we moved in.
 Not ready for a total bathroom overhaul I opted for some bright paint and some "updated" fixtures.

 I chose Benjamin Moore’s Blue Lapis 2067-40 for the walls.
-I can never get tired of this color — I love it!
+I never get tired of this color — I love it!

 This left us with the old brass fixtures.
 We updated the sink with chrome fixtures with white accents leaving the brass light fixture as my next DIY project.